AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 - **metadata**: Stores vehicle, consignment, package, trip, and aggregate event data.
 - **maintenance**: The batch battery failure predictions are stored here for reporting purposes.

 These containers are used for the demo solution used as a reference for this accelerator.
-In this document, as well as the companion accelerator guide (TODO: Add link here), we provide detailed information about design decisions and database configuration that you can use to adapt the solution to your scenario.
+In this document, as well as the [companion accelerator guide](Microsoft_Cosmos_DB_IoT_Solution_Accelerator.docx), we provide detailed information about design decisions and database configuration that you can use to adapt the solution to your scenario.

 To view the Cosmos DB containers, perform the following steps: